|Alexandra High School Recollections (1983 and 1984)|

 for the finger

 My first year at Alex, I was (very) mistakenly placed in class 2A, which meant I was in the highest 'intellectual' class for that year among all the second form (a.k.a. standard six/eighth grade) students.
 Although my intellect never matched my placement, I encountered something that I will always remember as a part of being in that class: a finger.
 Actually, half a finger.
-One of the students whose father apparently held an elevated position in the South African Health Department 'borrowed'—and brought to school—a glass jar of grayish liquid containing the grisly half of a human finger, apparently found after a terrorist's botched attempt at blowing up a refinery.
+One of the students whose father was a senior figure in the South African Health Department 'borrowed'—and brought to school—a glass jar of grayish liquid containing the grisly half of a human finger, apparently found after a terrorist's botched attempt at blowing up an oil refinery.
 Happily showing it to select batches of students at a time, it wasn't very late in the day before his prized 'treasure' was discovered by a teacher, and reported to the headmaster, where he was given a stern warning: lose the finger, or face expulsion from the school.
 Naturally, we never saw the finger again.

 At only 25¢ a piece, the ladies in the Tuck Shop made some of the best toasted cheese sandwiches around (a.k.a. "samis" pronounced SAW-MEEs, short for "sandwiches").
 Part of the tradition in eating them, however, was to squeeze a dollop of tomato sauce/ketchup on top, and carefully spread it around with your finger before licking your finger and polishing off the sandwich.
 While I never conducted a formal survey, I don't ever recall seeing anyone eat a sandwich 'sans sauce'—a tradition worth maintaining to this day.